-Benjamin Owen is a U.K based artist that makes work with film, music, performance, and installation.
-A celebration of participation, improvisation, and collaboration are at the heart of the practice.
-They often use live soundtracking to reframe and undermine relationships between film, sound, ageing, and body.
+Benjamin Owen is an artist based in Edinburgh who works with soundtracks, film, music, performance, and installation.
+A celebration of participation, improvisation, and collaboration are at the heart of the practice, emerging from careful research and building trust-based relationships.

-Owens work has been shaped by a background in music and independent musical communities with collective approaches to making and performing.
-From the mid 90’s in west country and Wales, he coordinated gigs and performances sometimes through the collective Pull the Strings and has played in various bands and ensembles.
+Owen’s work has been shaped by a background in music and independent musical communities with collective approaches to making and performing.
+From the mid-’90s in The West Country and Wales, he coordinated gigs and performances sometimes through the collective Pull the Strings and played in various bands and ensembles.
 He has worked within a variety of institutions, running creative workshops and teaching art within schools and colleges.
-He continues to make music and sounds separate and in conjunction with the film, educational and performance work.
+He continues to make music and sounds separate and in conjunction with the film, educational, and performance work.

 Bands have included Soe’za, Line, Barton Carriages, and Drinks.
 Music has been released independently and some with labels Prohibited, and Gringo.